-I recommend converting all Multiboot ISOs such as DLC, Hirens, HBCD, etc. to a FAT32 .imgPTN file for best (99-100%) functionality and compatibility - see Option 3 below!If possible, make a working version on a spare USB Flash drive and then use the Flash drive to make a .imgPTN file.
+I recommend converting all Multiboot ISOs such as DLC, Strelec, Hirens, HBCD, etc. to a FAT32 .imgPTN file for best (99-100%) functionality and compatibility - see Option 3 below!If possible, make a working version on a spare USB Flash drive and then use the Flash drive to make a .imgPTN file.

 Suggested ISO file extensions (this may not give full functionality)